World Fellowship of Buddhists

 The World Fellowship of Buddhists (WFB) is an international Buddhist organization.
-Initiated by Gunapala Piyasena Malalasekera, it was founded in 1950 in Colombo, Ceylon (present-day Sri Lanka), by representatives from 27 nations.
+Initiated by Gunapala Piyasena Malalasekera, it was founded in May 1950 in Colombo, Ceylon (present-day Sri Lanka), by representatives from 27 countries.
 Although Theravada Buddhists are prominent in the organization, (its headquarters are in Thailand and all of its presidents have been from Sri Lanka or southeast Asia), members of all Buddhist schools are active in the WFB.
 It has regional centers in more than 30 countries, including India, the United States, Australia, and several nations of Africa and Europe, in addition to traditional Buddhist countries.

 Representatives from the three major modern Buddhist traditions, at the World Fellowship of Buddhists, 27th General Conference, 2014.

 The aims and objectives of the World Fellowship of Buddhists are: